schorschinho/LCModel/README.md

 ## Compilation procedures

-This is how the executables in the `binaries` folder were generated:
+If you want to generate your own executable, please use the following instructions.
+They were used to generate the executables in the `binaries` folder:

 ### Linux